 The two most common mistakes in political conversation, in my observation, are 1) insulting or feeling insulted and 2) relying too heavily on facts.

-Using facts?
+But using facts?
 Isn’t that what we’re supposed to do?
 I’ve been circling around writing about this for a long time, but Colin Beavan beat me to it.
 So I’m reposting his commentary from the Spring 2017 issue of Yes!
 Magazine.
 I love his story about the dairy farmer!

 * * *